GRAYgoose124/irk-new/README.md

 ## TODO (IN PROGRESS)
 * TOP TODO
+  * Expand GUI to have multiple tabs (per channel + main debug tab)
+    * Each channel tab should have a user list
+  * Implement GUI input
   * Plugin overhaul - make it import packages or files and multiple functions/global imports
     * Allow plugin interaction
     * Plugin packages with global imports